-The chargeback guidelines that Visa, Mastercard and all other credit card companies prepare and update as often as every three months are thousand-page documents.
+The chargeback guidelines that Visa, Mastercard, American Express, Discover, and all other credit card companies prepare and update as often as every three months are thousand-page documents.
 They establish a framework for consumer protection, but they are not an easy read.
 So much so that few people can claim to have read every key paragraph.

 If you pay with a debit card, you basically enjoy the same consumer protection rights.
 You can still ask to receive your money back if you never received the goods you ordered.
 Or if you received damaged or faulty goods.
 Or if you ordered services from a merchant who never supplied them.